GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 Pipeline will process the payload in multiple number of groups as well.
 To achieve this, pipeline will transforms the single PCollection[Bounded/Unbounded] into multiple groups.

 * Converts the Input PCollection<<T>T</T>> into PCollection<<T>Key,Value</T>>.
 Here, Key will be randomly assigned integer and Value will be payload.
-* All the elements with the same key will be grouped together and emit another PCollection<<T>Key,Iterable</T>>>, where key will be unique and Iterable<<T>T</T>> will be the collection of elements with the same key.
 * Adaptive throttling will be applied to each group[State cell] accordingly.
-* Pipeline will process the each state cell using timely processing.
+* Pipeline will process each state cell using [stateful](https://beam.apache.org/blog/2017/02/13/stateful-processing.html) and [timely](https://beam.apache.org/blog/2017/08/28/timely-processing.html) processing.
 That said each state cell will be processed after reaching a predefined interval of  time.
-A user function will be applied on a group of elements.
+A user function clientCall will be applied on a group of elements.
-* clientCall is a user defined function where the events will be sent to the backend node, Applies to each event in the pipeline.
+* clientCall is a user defined function where the events will be sent to the backend node.
+Applies to each event in the pipeline.
 Based on the response of the clientCall respective counters will get incremented.
 * The variables which stores the number of requested and accepted requests are zeroed out after a certain interval of time (defaults to 1 min).
 This reset speeds up client recovery if server throughput was limited due to limitations on the server side not caused by the client.

 ### Adaptive throttling

-Dataflow pipeline will maintain the number of requests it has sent to the backend [total_requests], the number of requests got accepted by the backend [total_accepts].
-Using stateTimer, It will process a batch of elements from each state value and removes the processed elements from the state value.
+Dataflow pipeline maintains the number of requests it has sent to the backend [total_requests] and the number of requests got accepted by the backend [total_accepts].
+Using stateTimer, it will process a batch of elements from each state value and remove the processed elements from the state value.
 Request rejection probability will be calculated as follows.
     ```RequestRejectionProbability = (total_requests - k * total_accepts)/(total_requests+1)```
 If it is more than a random number between 0 or 1, incoming requests will be sent to either Pub/Sub dead letter queue or any other sink defined by the user.